syl20bnr/spacemacs-elpa-mirror/melpa/info+-readme.txt

      of visits (`s v').
 This gives you an easy way to see which parts of which Info manuals you have visited most recently and how much you have visited them.

+ * Editable, outline-enabled tables of contents (TOCs).
+Command `Info-toc-outline' (bound to `O') opens a separate Info buffer showing the table of contents (TOC).
+This is similar to the standard command `Info-toc' (bound to `T'), but the buffer is cloned from the manual and is in `outline-minor-mode'.
+Also, there is no redundancy, by default: each TOC entry is listed only once, not multiple times.
+(This is controlled by option `Info-toc-outline-no-redundancy-flag'.)

+   You can have any number of such TOCs, for the same manual or for different manuals.

+   Outline minor mode lets you hide and show, and promote and demote, various parts of the TOC tree for a manual.
+And since the TOC is editable you can make other changes to it: sort parts of it, delete parts of it, duplicate parts of it, move parts aroundin an ad hoc way, and so on.
+Info+ makes the outlining commands behave, so that hidden Info text (e.g. markup text such as `*note'...`::' surrounding links) is kept hidden.

+   Especially when combined with `Info-persist-history-mode', command `Info-make-node-unvisited' (`C-x DEL', see below), and the Info+ bookmarking enhancements (e.g., special link highlighting and persistently tracking the number of visits per node), `Info-toc-outline' gives you a way to organize access and visibility of a manual's nodes, to reflect how you use it.

  * Additional, finer-grained Info highlighting.
 This can make a big difference in readability.